Wind Integration National Dataset Toolkit

 Processed Weather Modeling (WRF) Outputs

-This 0.5-PB subset contains 5-minute resolution data for 7 years on a uniform 2-km grid.
+This 0.5-PB subset contains instantaneous 5-minute resolution model output data for 7 years on a uniform 2-km grid.
 Because of the size of this dataset, it is not publicly available at this time.
 Researchers who need full-resolution data from the WIND Toolkit should submit a detailed request using the contact information below.